Charles Addams: Career

 Charles Addams joined the layout department of True Detective magazine in 1933, where he retouched photos of corpses to remove the blood for appearance alongside magazine stories.
 Addams complained: "A lot of those corpses were more interesting the way they were."

 The New Yorker Obituary of October 17, 1988, says his first drawing for The New Yorker ran in February 1932.
 However, his first drawing actually appeared in the February 4, 1933, issue.
-Here he drew the first in the series that came to be called The Addams Family in August 6, 1938 and ran regularly until his death.
+Here he drew the first in the series that came to be called The Addams Family on August 6, 1938, and ran regularly until his death.
 Addams remained a freelancer throughout that time.

 During World War II, Addams served at the Signal Corps Photographic Center in New York, where he made animated training films for the U.S. Army.

 Addams created a 1952 mural for the bar of a Hamptons hotel.
 It is now located in the library at Penn State and depicts prominent Addams Family members.

 Television producer David Levy approached Addams with an offer to create The Addams Family television series, with a little help from the humorist.
 Addams gave his characters names as well as qualities for actors to use in portrayals; the series ran on ABC from 1964 to 1966.